CryptoEval: Evaluating the Risk of Cryptographic Misuses in Android Apps with Data-Flow Analysis: Introduction

 This paper proposes an extensible framework for assessing the risk of cryptographic misuses in Android apps.
 The framework consists of two main components.
 The first is an adapter-based detection that assembles three state-of-the-art misuse detectors into a detector chain.
 Each detector in the chain has an adapter to parse the output of the detector, interpret the detected cryptographic misuses into a unified format, and map each misuse to a concrete type in a more comprehensive list of vulnerabilities.
-The second component is a data-flow-driven risk assessment to quantify each app's threat level of cryptographic misuses and profile the threat summary to guide the app vetting on a large scale.
-This component uses a misuse-originating data-flow analysis to obtain the data flows between misuse and possible information-leaking channels.
+The second component is a data-flow-driven risk assessment to quantify the threat level of cryptographic misuses for each app and profile the threat summary to guide the app vetting on a large scale.
+In this component, we first use a misuse-originating data-flow analysis to obtain the data flows between each misuse and each possible information-leaking channel.
 Then we quantify the overall security risk for an app based on such data flows.
-A clustering-based approach is used in our evaluation to predict the most significant threats of apps on a large scale.
+A clustering-based approach is used in our evaluation to predict the most significant threats to apps on a large scale.
 We highlight our contributions as follows:

 \begin{compactitem}[\textbullet] \item We propose a new detection scheme to improve the precision and recall of static cryptographic misuse detection.
-The new scheme aims to assemble multiple detectors as a toolchain to detect a more comprehensive list of cryptographic vulnerabilities, which is a more complete threat model in the cryptographic misuse analysis of Android apps.
+The new scheme aims at assembling multiple detectors as a toolchain to detect a more comprehensive list of cryptographic vulnerabilities, which is a more complete threat model in the cryptographic misuse analysis of Android apps.

 \item We propose a risk assessment of cryptographic misuses based on misuse-originating data-flow analysis with precise sink category identification.
 With the identified data flows between cryptographic misuses and the related data leakages, the risk level of misuses is quantified for each app, and the most significant threats of misuses are predicted on a large scale with clustering for the app vetting.